nhrrob/nhrrob-core-contributions/readme.txt

 == Screenshots ==

+1. Demonstration of the plugin
+2. NHR Core Contributions block with default preset
+3. NHR Core Contributions block with minimal preset
+4. Frontend view of the block with pagination
-1. Dashboard => Tools => Core Contributions page
+5. Dashboard => Tools => Core Contributions page => Settings page
-2. How to add shortcode
-3. Shortcode view on the front end

 == Changelog ==

+= 1.1.6 - 02/06/2025 =
+- Assets updated
+- Few minor bug fixing & improvements

 = 1.1.5 - 29/03/2025 =
 - WordPress tested up to version is updated to 6.8